 Study Program: Marketing

 Amsterdam is a relatively small city so it's easy to get around by bike, tram, or walking.
-The Dutch people also make it feel cozy by being extremely welcoming and kind to foreign students.
+The Dutch people also make it feel extra cozy by being extremely welcoming and kind to foreign students.
 But Amsterdam still has all the benefits associated with living in a big city.
 There is always something to do.
 There are dozens of markets, hundreds of museums, and thousands of restaurants and cafés.
 It is really easy to travel by train to the surrounding cities in the Netherlands.
 I would recommend visiting Rotterdam and The Hague.
 If you want to get away for the weekend, then Schiphol Airport is easy to get to from anywhere in the city!

 Studying at VU Amsterdam